Best Free Web Hosting for Australia

 How Does Free Web Hosting in Australia Work?

 Free web hosting is typically made possible because the provider earns profits in other ways besides monthly premiums.
 For example, many web builders, like Weebly, Wix, and WordPress.com, feature Ads in the sidebars on all of their freely hosted accounts.
 However, this isn’t true of all web hosters, Yola and Google Blogger, for example, are both Ad-free and earn revenue in other ways.

-In addition, many free web hosting providers limit how much you can customise your URL in order to self-promote their service using a subdomain.
-For example, if you choose to host a free website on WordPress—rather than paying for a premium package or using third-party web hosting—your website’s URL will be something like www[dot]YourWebsiteName[dot]Wordpress[dot]com.
+In addition, a lot of the best free web hosting providers limit how much you can customise your URL in order to self-promote their service using a subdomain.
+For example, if you choose to build a free website on WordPress – rather than paying for a premium package or using third-party web hosting—your website’s URL will be something like www[dot]YourWebsiteName[dot]Wordpress[dot]com.
 Of course, you can always invest in a more professional domain name later, by purchasing one or upgrading your account with a more expensive package.

 With free web hosting, you often have limits on the amount of storage and bandwidth that you can utilise.
 For those not expecting much traffic, these limitations may be a non-issue, however it is an important thing to keep in mind when comparing your hosting options.

 Why Free Hosting?